UniversalDependencies/docs/_bg-pos/ADV.md

 ### Definition

-In Bulgarian adverbs are also words that typically modify [verbs](VERB) for such categories as time, place, direction or manner.
+In the group of Bulgarian adverbs there are words that typically modify [verbs](VERB) for such categories as time, place, direction or manner.
 They may also modify [adjectives](ADJ) and other adverbs, as in _<b>very briefly</b>_ or _<b>arguably</b> wrong_.
 Some adverbs can modify even [nouns] (Noun).

-In BulTreeBank tagset the corresponding POS tag is D.
+In BulTreeBank tagset the corresponding POS tag is `D`.

 There is a closed subclass of _pronominal adverbs_ that refer to circumstances in context, rather than naming them directly; similarly